jrmadsen/madthreading/README.md

  mad::thread_manager::run_loop(mad::task_group*, ...)   // generic construct
 ```

-Tasks are not explicitly created.
-However, you are required to pass a pointer
+Tasks are not generally explicitly created (although they can be).
+You are required to pass a pointer
-to a task-group.
+to a task-group when not using async.
 The task_group is the handle for joining/synchronization.
-Instead of explicitly creating tasks, you pass function pointers and
+Instead of explicitly creating tasks, you can pass function pointers and
 arguments, where the arguments are for the function (exec, run) or for the
 loop that creates the tasks (run_loop).
 Examples are provided in the
 examples/ directory of the source code